Aamm5845/residentone-workflow/README.md

    - Open http://localhost:3000
    - Sign in with demo credentials (see below)

-## 🔐 Demo Credentials
+## 🔐 System Accounts

-After seeding the database, you can use these accounts:
+After seeding the database, you can use these team member accounts:

 - **Admin**: admin@example.com / password
 - **Aaron (Designer)**: aaron@example.com / password
 - **Vitor (Renderer)**: vitor@example.com / password
 - **Sammy (Drafter)**: sammy@example.com / password
 - **Shaya (FFE)**: shaya@example.com / password

+*Note: These are the only seeded accounts.
+All project data is created dynamically through the interface.*

 ## 📊 Database Management